KofiEnni9/buildingclassification/Readme.md

 - The model is based on a RESNET50 pretrained on imagenet from pytorch
 - Before choosing this architecture, we tried efficientnet, but Resnet proved better for the task.
+- compute limit using Colab may not have allowed as to explore full capabilities.

 # the result of the model after training for 11 epochs is as follows: